mayungllorente/mayungllorente.github.io/_pages/about.md

 Welcome to my website (still under construction).

 I am research analyst at the research department (DIE) of the Central Bank of Chile.
-I obtain my MSc. in Economics from the University of Chile.
-My research interests include: A, B and C.
+My research experience is related to topics such as production networks, labor market dynamics and pricing.

+I got my MSc. in Economics from the University of Chile.
 Hopefully, this year I will apply for PhD in Economics (2023).

-<b>Email</b>: adcastillo@bcentral.cl
+<b>Email</b>: adcastillo@bcentral.cl; alvaro.castilloag@gmail.com